All you need to know about Microblading

-So one of the crazy things I’ve noticed as I’m getting older is that my eyebrows are thinning.
+So one of the things I’ve noticed as I’m getting older is that my eyebrows are thinning.
 My middle, not so much, but my eyebrows?
 Thinning!
 Can’t you believe it?
 As if we need that kind of negativity in our lives at this point!
 Are you experiencing the same?
 Anyway, to combat this craziness, I have my eyebrows and lashes dyed darker every three weeks or so.
-And I use an Anastasia Brow product on my brows when they need a boost in between those visits.
+I use an Anastasia Brow product on my brows when they need a boost in between those visits.
 And the reason I do all of this is that I feel I look better when I have darker, fuller-looking eyebrows.
-They definitely help me to look less washed-out and tired! #goals
+They help me to look less washed-out and tired! #goals

 So basically, my regular dyeing sessions and my old trusty Anastasia brow kit have been sufficient for me when it comes to keeping my eyebrows looking good, until now.
 But just recently I have been hearing more and more about eyebrow microblading so I thought I’d look into this procedure and what it entails, and write a blog post about my findings.
 (You know, in case you’d like to hear about this procedure too.)
 If you’re reading this and you’ve already had it done, I’d love to hear about your experience.
 Please leave a message in the comments below.
 And if you’ve heard about it but don’t know exactly what it’s all about, read on to find out more…